This post was originally published on A Globe Well Travelled in 2018. The content has been revised and updated with fresh information.

 I’d always thought of Brighton as a popular seaside retreat, but this little city, unofficially known as the vegan capital of England, is filled with interesting and unique stores selling everything from a vast selection of cereals to antique armory.

-This self-guided walking tour of Brighton can easily be done in a day at a slow pace.
-Here’s our itinerary, plus a map I made for your reference!
+This Brighton itinerary can easily be done in a day at a slow pace.
+Here’s some recommendations for the best things to do in Brighton, plus a map I made for your reference!

 There are a few different rail options that you can take to get from London to Brighton.
 The city is about a 1-1.5 hour train ride away.